RikkaApps/websites/storage_redirect/guide/tutorial.md

 └...
 ```

-Note that since the hard link is used, although the same file exists in two places, they will only occupy one storage space.
+Note that since the hard link is used, although the same file exists in two places, **they only occupy one storage space**.
 For technical details on "Export isolated files", you can read it [here](./advanced/technical_details_export_isolated_files.md).

 #### Use online rules